Most homes need between 20 and 70 pints per day, depending on square footage and starting humidity.

-This chart provides a practical starting point.
+This chart is a practical starting point, not a final diagnosis.

-Dehumidifier Size Chart
+Dehumidifier Sizing Chart

 Under 300 sq ft → 20 pints